semigm/IGME-110/exercises/commHomework/commHomework.md

 4. Jump to #rules and read our Discord rules.
 After you have read them please add an OK reaction.

-5. Post a brief message to the "introductions" channel in Discord so that we know your account is working.
-Please feel free to include what you are interested in, what you hope to get out this course, why your are taking IGM classes.
+5. On Thursday 08/29 you will post a brief message to the "introductions" channel in Discord so that we know your account is working.
+This channel will not be available until Thursday 08/29.